dcfvg/diapaudio/README.md

 ## Export to Video Editing Software

-diapodio can export your synchronized slideshow as an XML file that can be imported into professional video editing software like:
+diapaudio can export your synchronized slideshow as an XML file that can be imported into professional video editing software like:

 - **Final Cut Pro** (FCPXML format)
 - **Adobe Premiere Pro**